gssi/emf_workflow_project/README.md

 ### Guest Invitation metamodel with an instance model

-The following figure shows the metamodel engineered starting from the domain specification and an exemplary instance regarding the Guest Invitation process of a University
+<p align="justify">The following figure shows the metamodel engineered starting from the domain specification and an exemplary instance regarding the Guest Invitation process of a University</p>
 <img src="https://github.com/gssi/emf_workflow_project/blob/main/figures/ANT_workflow.png" width="600" height="500">